Frequently Asked Questions (FAQs), Considerations and Working Definitions

 What is somatic therapy?

 I offer somatic therapy as a gentle, body-centred approach that honours the deep connection between your mind, physical sensations and emotional experiences.
 Through bottom-up processing, we work with your body’s natural responses and movements to support emotional awareness, nervous system regulation, and therapeutic growth.
 This approach invites you to tune into your embodied experience.
-My role is to support you develop a compassionate relationship with your bodymind as we work together toward integration and felt sensations of safety and wholeness.
+My role is to help you develop a compassionate relationship with your bodymind (through bottom-up and top-down processing) as we work together toward integration and felt sensations of safety and wholeness.

 Is Registered Psychotherapy covered by Insurance?